Judge says government must release Columbia protester Mahmoud Khalil, but has until Friday to appeal

 However, the judge put his order on hold until 9:30 a.m.
 Friday to allow the government time to appeal.
 He also required Khalil to post a $1 bond before he is freed.

-In his ruling, Farbiarz cited Khalil's statement to the court last week that the revocation of his green card has damaged his career prospects, including a decision by Oxfam International to rescind a job offer to serve as a policy adviser.
-The judge also noted that the decision deterred Khalil from engaging in constitutionally protected protests and free speech-related activities.
+Farbiarz cited Khalil's statement to the court last week that the revocation of his green card has damaged his career prospects, including a decision by Oxfam International to rescind a job offer to serve as a policy adviser.
+The judge also noted that the decision deterred Khalil from engaging in constitutionally protected protests.

 "The Court finds as a matter of fact that the Petitioner’s career and reputation are being damaged and his speech is being chilled — and this adds up to irreparable harm,” the judge wrote.